SiberianTiger/siberiantiger.github.io/_posts/2020-09-11-macbook-2k-monitor.md

 With these constraints, I decided to buy a 27-inch 2K monitor, both keeping the height and having higher DPI at 109.
 Eventually, I got a *Dell U2717D* ($331 post-tax) in mid-March.

 The monitor itself was great.
 However, I immediately noticed another problem that the font size on the screen was too small.
 In `System Preferences -> Displays`, macOS does offer a variety of scaling choices.
-However, the scaling is done by adjusting the resolution and thus makes the display much blurer.
+However, the scaling is done by adjusting the resolution and thus makes the display much more blurry.
 As a result, I by no means wanted to enlarge my fonts that way.

 Since I mainly used VS Code, web browsers and Slack on my MacBook, I could alleviate the problem by customizing my font size on these applications.
 I resolved the blurry PDF display in Preview by switching to Adobe Acrobat Reader.